-This privacy notice sets out how Douglas Macmillan Hospice (DMH) uses and protects personal information collected.
+This privacy notice sets out how Douglas Macmillan Hospice (DMH), also known as Dougie Mac uses and protects personal information collected.

 DMH is committed to ensuring that an individual’s privacy is protected under the Data Protection Act 2018 specifically regarding information collected, by which an individual can be identified.

 DMH may change this notice when necessary by updating this document.
 You should check the latest version from time to time to ensure that you are content with any changes.

 This privacy notice tells you what to expect regarding personal information collected:

 We will require your personal identifiable information if you:

 We may collect the following information:

 Additionally if you are a patient, receiving treatment or care we may also collect more sensitive data relating to:

 If you have been referred to us by a health care professional this information will be provided by your doctor, another healthcare professional or the NHS.
 We store this information securely on our computerised medical record platform.